DN5004 - Design Details (2018/19)

 |Total study hours||300|

-|Running in 2017/18||
+|Running in 2018/19||

 Materiality (form, colour, surface and texture) affects meaning and value in all design.
-This module requires your critical attention to subtle and implicit design details, expressed through materials and construction, considering how material-selection and manipulation inscribes quality and value onto the artefact and/or interior.
+This module requires your critical evaluation of subtle and implicit design details, reflecting ethical and environmental design proposals expressed through materials and construction, considering how material selection and manipulation endows the artefact and/or interior with qualities and values.

-You will explore both physical and virtual material representation, drawing on concepts and ideas originally generated within the studio.
-Outcomes will be developed through material and/ or constructional experimentation including full-scale interventions or working prototypes.
-You will realise relevant design solutions for studio briefs, in response to specific end-users and/or sites.
+Students will explore and experiment with both physical and virtual material representation, drawing on concepts and ideas originally generated within the studio.
+Outcomes will be developed through material and/ or constructional experimentation including scaled interventions or working models.
+Students will realise relevant design solutions for studio briefs, in response to specific end-users and/or sites.

-Through in-depth practice-led research, you will consider the social, functional and environmental impacts of material choices and the performance of these upon designed-spaces or objects.
+Through in-depth practice-led research, students will consider the sustainable, social, functional and environmental impacts of material choices and the performance of these upon designed-spaces or objects.

-You will learn to work to a high level of professional presentation.
-You will develop a logical and creative approach to design problem solving, appropriate to the needs of users and clients.
+Students will work towards a professional standard of presentation, developing a logical and creative approach to design problem solving, appropriate to the needs of users and clients.